 With subtle banana and cocoa flavors, these healthy waffles are a delicious weekend breakfast option.

-- Add the dry ingredients to a medium bowl.
+- Add the banana, milk, egg, coconut oil, and vanilla to a medium bowl.
+Stir to combine.

 To make this egg-free, omit the egg, increase the milk to 3/4 cup, and soak 2 tablespoons chia seeds in the milk for 5 minutes before adding to the batter.